 Project Description

-Designing Our Tomorrow: Mobilizing the Next Generation of Engineers was a 6-year, National Science Foundation-funded Innovations in Development project, carried out between 2018-2024 by the Oregon Museum of Science and Industry (OMSI) and its partners: Adelante Mujeres, the Biomimicry Institute, and the Fleet Science Center.
+Designing Our Tomorrow: Mobilizing the Next Generation of Engineers was a 6-year, National Science Foundation-funded, Innovations in Development project, carried out between 2018-2024 by the Oregon Museum of Science and Industry (OMSI) and its partners: Adelante Mujeres, the Biomimicry Institute, and the Fleet Science Center.

-Mobilizing the Next
+Mobilizing the Next Generation of Engineers

 2018-2024